Differentially Private Decentralized Optimization with Relay Communication

-Recalling \eqref{Alg1}, $\mU\tr\vlambda^{k+\frac{1}{2}}=\sum_{i=1}^n\vlambda_{i}^{k+\frac{1}{2}} $, which is required to know the global information on $\vlambda$ at each iteration, is involved in the implement of update \eqref{Alg1b}, which implies that the proposed algorithm \eqref{Alg1} needs $\mathcal{O}(n)$ communications per iteration, and it can not be performed in a decentralized manner.
-It inspires us that if only one agent $i$ is activated and pass information in the $k$-iteration $(k\geq1)$ while the other agents remain unchanged, then $\mU \tr \vlambda^{k+\frac{1}{2}}$ can be simplified as $\mU \tr \vlambda^{k} +\vlambda_{i}^{k+\frac{1}{2}} -\vlambda_{i}^{k}$ and $\mU \tr \vlambda^{k}$ can be calculated recursively.
-Such a similar technique can also be found in \cite{Mao2020} to perform the algorithm in a decentralized manner.
-Moreover, in this way, each iteration only needs one information interaction and takes $\mathcal{O}(1)$ communications, which implies that only one agent leaks privacy information and increases the privacy budget per iteration.
-By appropriately setting the initial iteration condition $\sum_{i=1}^{n}\vlambda_{i}^{1}=0$, \eqref{Alg1} is converted into the relayed and communication-efficient algorithm (RECAL):
+which is required to know the global information on $\vlambda$ at each iteration, is involved in the implement of update \eqref{Alg1b}, which implies that the proposed algorithm \eqref{Alg1} needs $\mathcal{O}(n)$ communications per iteration, and it can not be performed in a decentralized manner.
+It inspires us that if only one agent $i_k$ is activated and passes information in the $k$-iteration $(k\geq1)$ while the other agents remain unchanged, the coupled term $\mU \tr \vlambda^{k+\frac{1}{2}}$ can be disassembled and computed locally by agents.
+To be precise, we can reformulate $\mU \tr \vlambda^{k+\frac{1}{2}}$ as